Jananisathiyamoorthy/Library-management--sql-/README.md

 # Library-management--sql-
-This project includes managing data and performing function using SQL.
+This project includes managing data and performing function using postgresql.

 # Objectives:-